666hwll/666hwll/README.md

-# The only Freedom Enjoyer in Europe
+# Software Developer and Hardware Tinkerer

 ## Projects that matter